Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Background and Motivation

-Several recent works~\cite{yu2025dapo,zheng2025group} have refined GRPO to improve generalization, but they all preserve the core principle of generating multiple responses for the same prompt.
-Some recent efforts, such as BroRL~\cite{hu2025brorl} and Knapsack RL~\cite{li2025knapsack}, have even proposed scaling $G$ to 512 or more to enhance exploration capabilities.
-This training paradigm naturally introduces a strong and stable contextual signal during rollout, as responses in the same group exhibit notable similarity in semantics, structural templates, and generation length.
+In LLM reinforcement learning practice, the most widely adopted algorithm is Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}.
+GRPO performs group-based preference optimization by sampling $G$ candidate responses for each prompt, computing rewards for these responses, and then normalizing the rewards \emph{within} the group to obtain advantages.
+Several recent works~\cite{yu2025dapo,zheng2025group} refine GRPO to improve generalization, but they all preserve the core principle of generating multiple responses for the same prompt.
+Other efforts, such as BroRL~\cite{hu2025brorl} and Knapsack RL~\cite{li2025knapsack}, even scale $G$ to 512 or more to enhance exploration.
+As a result, GRPO and its variants establish \emph{group sampling} as a dominant training paradigm, in which each prompt is associated with a set of responses generated by the same policy.

+This group sampling paradigm naturally introduces strong and stable contextual signals during rollout.
+Since all responses in a group are conditioned on the same prompt and produced by the same model, they exhibit notable similarity in semantics, structural templates, and generation length.
 However, existing RL systems typically treat each prompt group as a monolithic unit during rollout, overlooking the potential to externalize and exploit such intra-group similarity as \textbf{shared contextual information}.
-By explicitly leveraging this shared context during synchronous RL rollout, it becomes possible to (i) achieve length- and memory-aware scheduling, and (ii) enable grouped speculative decoding that exploits sequences from co-grouped requests to accelerate inference, thereby mitigating long-tail inefficiency and improving overall throughput without violating the on-policy training constraint.
+Our statistical analysis shows that this shared context is sufficiently rich to support both scheduling and inference optimizations.